Lawn Care for Earth Renewal

 Nibble away at the tough places

 The first place to consider eliminating lawn is wherever it is difficult or dangerous to mow, such as next to vertical surfaces or on steep slopes.
 Creating curved borders reduces mowing time.
 Shady spaces that must be reseeded annually offer opportunities to reconsider alternatives to grass.
+And definitely stop mowing within 100 feet of a stream or wetland - buffer zones are needed to protect water quality.

 Help out your trees